jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 I entered the University of Waterloo Science and Business Program with a specialization in chemistry.
 I was interested in both facets and I was extremely excited to be a part of the program.
 The only time I had ever lived away from home for a prolonged period of time was for [Shad Valley](http://www.shad.ca), where I went to Halifax and stayed at Dalhousie University for a month.
 It was an amazing experience to see the (far) east coast of Canada.
 Here's some photos from Shad Valley:

 {% include photo3.html img1="/my-story/pictures/1a/s1.jpg" img2="/my-story/pictures/1a/s2.jpg" img3="/my-story/pictures/1a/s3.jpg" caption1="Nice view from the top of somewhere we had gone for the weekend." caption2= "We visited some smaller towns built by the rivers.
-It was an interesting view since I lived in Toronto which by comparison was not small-town like this." caption3="Had some delicious lobster while in the east coast.
+It was an interesting view since I lived in Toronto which by comparison was not small-town like this." caption3="Had some delicious lobster while on the east coast.
 I actually ate it at a place in PEI, and not in Nova Scotia or New Brunswick." %}

 <br>